npm-filter: Automating the mining of dynamic information from npm packages: in practice

 \subsection{Nessie}

 Arteca et. al built a test generator for JavaScript APIs with callback arguments~\cite{asyncLT}.
-In this project, they used the CodeQL plugin feature of \tool to mine pairs of nested API calls from 13.6K JavaScript projects on GitHub.
-The results of the CodeQL query, amalgamated across all 13.6K projects, was used to inform the test generator of common pairs of nested API calls, to generate tests more representative of developers' use of the APIs.
+In this project, they wrote a static analysis in CodeQL, to identify pairs of nested calls to functions that were part of the APIs the test generator was targeting.
+Then they used the CodeQL plugin feature of \tool to run this analysis on 13.6K JavaScript projects on GitHub.
+The results of this CodeQL query, amalgamated across all 13.6K projects, was used to inform the test generator of common pairs of nested API calls, to generate tests more representative of developers' use of the APIs.
 They also used \tool to select projects to evaluate the test generator.
 This work is being presented concurrently at ICSE Technical Track.